Max Pirkis: Rome

 In 2005, Pirkis made his television debut.
 Until 2007, Pirkis played Gaius Octavian (later to become Caesar Augustus) in the BBC/HBO television series Rome.
 Many critics highlighted Pirkis and his character for praise.
 At the beginning of the first season, The Washington Post columnist Tom Shales remarked: "Played both knowingly and innocently by Max Pirkis, he gives the audience something it desperately needs... a character to root for, or at least care about."
 During the second series, Pirkis was replaced by Simon Woods in order for the show to depict an older version of the character.

+Post-acting

 Embankment Films

-In February 2016, Pirkis was appointed head of acquisitions and distribution at Embankment Films.
+Pirkis joined Embankment Films in 2013.
+In February 2016, Pirkis was appointed head of acquisitions and distribution.

+Architect

+In 2023, Pirkis co-founded Architect, a film sales and financing company.
+As of September 2026, Pirkis was partner of acquisitions.